Travel guide to the top of Gara-Bashi station (Mount Elbrus)

 Conquering Mount Elbrus, the highest mountain in Europe

 Alexander Abramov, a Russian adventurer, aimed to conquer the summit of Mount Elbrus, Europe's highest peak at 5,642m (17,919ft).
 Seeking an original approach, he undertook the challenge in a fully equipped Land Rover Defender.
-Despite facing harsh conditions, including glaciers and challenging terrains, Abramov and his team successfully reached the summit on September 13, 1997, setting a Guinness World Record for taking a vehicle to such heights.
+Despite facing harsh conditions, including glaciers and challenging terrain, Abramov and his team successfully reached the summit on September 13, 1997, setting a Guinness World Record for taking a vehicle to such heights.
 The journey, spanning 45 days, involved overcoming snow, ice, and mechanical issues.
 Although the Land Rover was left at the summit, the team's safe return marked a remarkable achievement in extreme off-road exploration.

 Pic: Olegs Boroviks